victor-xxi/kindle-clippings-to-csv/README.md

 ## Language
 - The code is wrote in English
 - The input file is expected to be in Spanish.
-- The output file is in Catalan.
+- The output file (the headers of the csv) is in Catalan.

 ## Requirements